Miamiohlibs/SoftwareCheckout2/README.md

 ## Running the app

 - `node app` - run once
-- `node app --listen` - run once, then listen on port 9000 (or port specified in campusIT.nodePort) for subsequent updates
 - PRODUCTION: `npm run server`: will add the `--listen` flag as well as `--name=software-checkout` so we can see which node process it is

-There are two main ways to run the app.
-You can set it up to run as a web server using the built in express app features, or you can run it just-once on a periodic basis using `node app` on a cron job.
-The advantage of the web server setup is that you can set LibCal to to trigger a call to the website everytime a checkout is initiated.
-That will update the permissions in the Adobe group almost instantly (less that 15 seconds).
-But it requires that you are able to set up a server running Node.js over https.
-If setting up a Node.js-capable web server is not suitable for your situation, you can run the Software Checkout app using `node app` on a cronjob, e.g. every 15, 30, or 60 minutes.
-This requires less setup but introduces some lag time between the patron request and the update to the permissions.

 ### Killing / restarting the app

 - run `./killapp` -- finds the relevant process and kills it (only works if you used `npm run server` to start the app
 - `./restart` or `./killapp -r`: kill and restart (or use `npm run server` as above)

-## Log files

-- `./lastlog.sh`: displays the output of the last update (from `logs/app.log`)

-### THESE LOGS ARE NOT CURRENTLY IN PLACE:

-- `logs/app.log`: logs console/STDOUT and STDERR when the app runs (chiefly at startup and whenever someone hits ths url)
-- `bookings.log`: most recent copy of the bookings API call from LibCal
-- `categories.log`: most recent copy of the categories API call from LibCal
-- `locations.log`: most recent copy of the locations API call from LibCal